Global stability of vacuum for the relativistic Vlasov-Maxwell-Boltzmann system: Introduction

 \begin{remark} All statements and results in Theorem \ref{thm:global} remain valid for the relativistic Vlasov-Maxwell system in the absence of the relativistic Boltzmann operator (i.e., the collisionless case). \end{remark}

-\begin{remark} In Theorem \ref{thm:global} we only require the initial distribution function $f_0$ is small, and does not require any smallness assumption on the Maxwell field. \end{remark}
+\begin{remark} In Theorem \ref{thm:global} we only require the initial distribution function $f_0$ is small, and does not require any smallness assumption on the Maxwell field. \end{remark} \begin{remark} For the case $c=1$, the constraint on $\gamma$ in Theorem \ref{thm:global} can be relaxed to $\gamma \in (-2,1]$, which contains the famous hard sphere (also called hard ball) case, we refer to \Cref{sub:gamma} below for more discussion on this part. \end{remark} \begin{remark} The estimates established in Theorem \ref{thm:global} are uniform for all speeds of light $c \ge 1$.
+This suggests a possible path towards a non-relativistic (Newtonian) limit to the classical Vlasov-Poisson-Boltzmann (VPB) system:

-\begin{remark} The estimates established in Theorem \ref{thm:global} are uniform for all speeds of light $c \ge 1$.
-This suggests the potential for convergence to the classical Vlasov-Poisson-Boltzmann equation: with as $c \to \infty$, where $Q(f, f)$ denotes the classical Boltzmann operator.
-However, the rigorous derivation of the Newtonian limit involves a delicate analysis of the difference between the relativistic operator $Q_c$ and the classical operator $Q$.
-Furthermore, it requires a proof of the stability of vacuum for the Vlasov-Poisson-Boltzmann system using the vector field method.
-We postpone the treatment of this limit to future work.
+as $c \to \infty$, where $Q(f, f)$ denotes the classical Boltzmann operator.
+However, the rigorous derivation of the Newtonian limit involves a delicate analysis of the difference between $Q_c$ and $Q$.
+Furthermore, it also requires a re-proof of the stability of vacuum for the VPB system using the vector field method.
+We postpone the treatment of this limit to a future work.

 \end{remark}